 You cannot beat the nutrient density found in organ meat.
 Below is a chart that summarizes each vitamin’s nutrient profile followed by a detailed explanation.

-Organ Meat With High Vitamin A: Liver
+Organ Meats With High Vitamin A: Liver has the highest, Kidneys have some

 Main Function – An antioxidant that helps with bone building, blood clotting, protein activation just to name a few.
 The vitamin is fairly new and needs more research by the medical community as its benefits are pigeonholed due to the lack of academic research and interest.